malarc01/malarc01/README.md

 - osTicket (Help Desk Ticketing System on Azure)
   - [Installing osTicket via Azure on an iPad](https://github.com/malarc01/osticket-prereqs)
-- Hugo as a Second Brain (Open-source Static Site Generators)
+- Hugo as a Second Brain (Open-source Static Site Generator)
   - [How to deploy a public repository of knowledge using Hugo on your own subdomain](https://github.com/malarc01/osticket-prereqs)